benelan/calcite-codemod/README.md

 ## Using the CLI

 `@ben-elan/calcite-codemod` provides a command line interface (CLI), which renames the CSS Variables in your application.
 The CLI requires one or more arguments specifying which files/directories to update.
-The arguments accept glob syntax.
+The arguments support glob syntax.
 For more information, see this [Glob primer](https://github.com/isaacs/node-glob#glob-primer) by the package used internally for expanding globs.

 Here are a couple usage examples: